HostGator vs GoDaddy: is there a clear winner?

 Even though GoDaddy chose the Ultimate plan as its go-to recommendation, it's truly not worth the price point.
 In fact, all GoDaddy's plans are quite pricey for the features they offer.

-If you’re looking for more powerful plans, consider other alternatives.
+If you're looking for more powerful plans, consider other alternatives.
 Meanwhile, no one can beat the Economy plan if you want to see how web hosting works and create a small website.
-With a 12-month billing period, it costs only $1/mo.
+With a 12-month billing period, it costs only $2.99/mo.
+Even though it's an entry plan, you are guaranteed an unmetered bandwidth.

 It seems that to get the same resources with GoDaddy as you would with HostGator is simply too pricey.
 Therefore, you have to sacrifice some features to get a better price.
 Also, the discounted price with GoDaddy is only available for 1 year.

-Lastly, GoDaddy offers the standard 30-day-money-back guarantee, while with HostGator, it goes up to 45 days.
+Lastly, GoDaddy offers the standard 30-day-money-back guarantee, while HostGator gives a 45-day money-back guarantee.
 Just keep in mind that both providers will charge you a non-refundable domain fee.
 Moreover, HostGator’s refund policy applies only to shared hosting plans.
 And to get a refund with GoDaddy, you’ll have to contact customer support and manually request it.

 Hosting management: ease of use